 - any part of nongame animals (for example agricultural or domestic animals); - the hide, viscera, head, or bones of game legally taken or provided by the state, after salvage of edible meat; - game that died of natural causes so long as the game is not moved from the location where it was found.
-"Natural causes" does not include death caused by a human; - game furnished by the department provided you have a permit (see page 10); - the skinned carcass of a bear (except for the edible meat of a black bear taken from January 1 - May 31, or brown bear taken under a subsistence brown bear management permit), furbearer or fur animal; - parts of legally taken big game animals that are not required to be salvaged as edible meat, if the parts are moved from the kill site; - small game (except the breast meat of game birds, and the meat of the breast, back, legs and thighs, and meat of the wings excluding the metacarpals of cranes, geese, and swans); - legally taken unclassified game and deleterious exotic wildlife (see Alaska Hunting Regulations for seasons and bag limits); - the head, tail, fins, and viscera of fish taken with a sport fishing license; - any fish that does not have a bag limit, season, or other regulatory methods and means provided for it; - · any commercially caught fish that has been previously sold; - · any fish taken with a subsistence permit.
+"Natural causes" does not include death caused by a human; - game furnished by the department provided you have a permit (see page 10); - the skinned carcass of a bear (except for the edible meat of a black bear taken from January 1 - May 31, or brown bear taken under a subsistence brown bear management permit), furbearer or fur animal; - parts of legally taken big game animals that are not required to be salvaged as edible meat, if the parts are moved from the kill site; - small game (except the breast meat of game birds, and the meat of the breast, legs and upper wings of cranes, geese, and swans); - legally taken unclassified game and deleterious exotic wildlife (see Alaska Hunting Regulations for seasons and bag limits); - the head, tail, fins, and viscera of fish taken with a sport fishing license; - any fish that does not have a bag limit, season, or other regulatory methods and means provided for it; - · any commercially caught fish that has been previously sold; - any fish taken with a subsistence permit.